Harford Day School

-Harford Day School is an independent educational institution in Bel Air, Harford County, Maryland which is known for its dedicated faculty, strong philosophies, impressive academic record, and superior athletic program.
-Harford Day School is accredited by the Association of Independent Maryland and DC Schools and a member of the National Association of Independent Schools.
+Harford Day School is an independent educational institution in Bel Air, Harford County, Maryland.
+It is accredited by the Association of Independent Maryland and DC Schools and a member of the National Association of Independent Schools.

+History

-The school was founded in 1957 by three women: Sara Brumfield, Sidney Tynan, and Mignon Cameron, the wife of a local judge.
+The school was founded in 1957 by a group of parents, including Sara Brumfield and Mignon Cameron.
 The school initially occupied a rented building on Hays Street in Bel Air before moving to its current location on Moores Mill Road in 1962.

+Organization

-Harford Day School enrolls boys and girls in grades pre-kindergarten through eight on a 12 acre campus in Bel Air, MD.
-The campus comprises a Lower School building with an attached gymnasium and library, which also houses the school's administrative offices, a Middle School building, a 12600 sqft wing that includes a multi-purpose room and 2 science labs, a Kindergarten building, two playgrounds, three athletic fields, and a small wooded area beside Moores Mill Road.
+Harford Day School enrolls boys and girls from 3 year olds through eighth grade on a 12 acre campus in Bel Air.
+The campus comprises a Lower School building with an attached gymnasium and library, which also houses the school's administrative offices, a Middle School building, a 12600 sqft wing that includes a multi-purpose room and 2 science labs, an Early Childhood building, two playgrounds, three athletic fields, and a small wooded area beside Moores Mill Road.

 The school is divided into three divisions: Early Childhood (Little Dragons - K), Lower School (1-5) and Middle School (6-8).

-As of the 2020-2021 school year, the Head of School is Mrs. Susan Kearney.
+As of the 2023-2024 school year, the Head of School is Mrs. Susan Kearney.
 The division heads are currently: